 Advanced Classroom Expertise Teacher (ACET) Allowance

-The Advanced Classroom Expertise Teacher (ACET) Allowance recognises exemplary practice in primary classrooms.
-Up to 800 primary teachers who meet the eligibility criteria can be recognised as an ACET and paid an allowance of $5,000 per annum.
+Learn about the Advanced Classroom Expertise Teacher (ACET) Allowance, which recognises exemplary practice in primary classrooms.
+Up to 800 primary teachers who meet the eligibility criteria described below can be recognised as an ACET and paid an allowance of $5,000 per annum.

 To be considered for recognition as an ACET you must: